ilich/vscode-launcher/README.md

 **launcher.commands.parameters** (string) - Command line parameters.

 **launcher.commands.startIn** (string) - Program starts in the directory set in the setting.

+**launcher.commands.output** (boolean) - Send comman's stdout and stderr to Visual Studio Code's output channel if the value is true.

 ### Run a script or a tool from the bookmarks